-Professional certification among human resources professionals is commonplace, as it allows these professionals to display a commitment to continued education, to advances in the industry, and to their profession.
+Professional certification is commonplace in the human resources field, as it provides an opportunity for HR pros to display a commitment to continued education and to the profession.

 The most widely recognized human resources professional certifications include (both credentials are examination-based):